EliLillyCo/pytest-wdl/docs/source/manual.md

 Typically, workflows require inputs and generate outputs.
 Beyond simply ensuring that a workflow runs successfully, we often want to additionally test that it reproducibly generates the same results given the same inputs.

-Test inputs and outputs are configured in a `test_data.json` file that is stored in the same directory as the test module.
+Test inputs and outputs are configured in a `test_data.json` file (or `test_data.yaml` file if you have the [yaml](#yaml) dependency installed) that is stored in the same directory as the test module.
 This file has one entry for each input/output.
 Primitive types map as expected from JSON to Python to WDL.
 Object types (e.g. structs) have a special syntax.
 For example, the following `test_data.json` file defines an integer input that is loaded as a Python `int` and then maps to the WDL `Integer` type when passed as an input parameter to a workflow, and an object tyep that is loaded as a Python dict and then maps to a user-defined type (struct) in WDL:

 ```json
 {